African art: Bambara

 The Bambara people (Bamanankaw) adapted many artistic traditions and began to create display pieces.
-Before money was the main drive of creation of their artworks they used their abilities solely as a sacred craft for display of spiritual pride, religious beliefs and display of customs.
-Example artworks include the Bamana n'tomo mask.
-Other statues were created for people such as hunters and farmers so others could leave offerings after long farming seasons or group hunts.
-The stylistic variations in Bambara art are extreme sculptures, masks and headdresses display either stylized or realistic features, and either weathered or encrusted patinas.
-Until quite recently, the function of Bambara pieces was shrouded in mystery, but in the last twenty years, field studies have revealed that certain types of figures and headdresses were associated with a number of the societies that structure Bambara life.
-During the 1970s a group of approximately twenty figures, masks and TjiWara headdresses belonging to the so-called 'Segou style' were identified.
+Before commerce was a primary motivation, their art was a sacred craft intended to display spiritual pride, religious beliefs, and customs.
+Examples of their artworks include the Bamana n'tomo mask.
+Other statues were created for communities of hunters and farmers, so that offerings could be left after long farming seasons or group hunts.
+Bambara art is stylistically diverse, with sculptures, masks, and headdresses that display either stylized or realistic features and either weathered or encrusted patinas.
+Until recently, the function of many Bambara pieces was not well understood, but in the last twenty years, field studies have revealed that certain types of figures and headdresses were associated with various societies that structure Bambara life.
+During the 1970s, a group of approximately twenty figures, masks, and TjiWara headdresses belonging to the "Segou style" were identified.
 The style is distinct and recognizable by its typical flat faces, arrow-shaped noses, all-over body triangular scarifications and, on the figures, splayed hands.